Considerations for Employees who are Working Remotely

 Health and Safety

 The remote work location is an extension of the physical office.
-While the Ontario Health and Safety Act appears explicitly to not apply to work performed by the owner or occupant in or about a private residence, it may still be considered best practice to direct employees to observe all applicable health and safety policies when working remotely.
+While the Ontario Health and Safety Act appears explicitly to not apply to work performed by the owner or occupant in or about a private residence, the employer should practice due diligence and it would still be considered best practice to direct employees to observe all applicable health and safety policies when working remotely.

 Through our collaborative approaches, innovative HR products and customized advisory solutions we impact four leadership priorities: managing risk, driving productivity, strengthening talent capabilities and supporting your bottom line.